kvichans/cuda_ext/readme/readme.txt

 Plugin for CudaText.
-Adds commands to Commands dialog (not to Plugins menu, too much of them):
+Adds lot of commands to the Commands dialog (not to Plugins menu, too much of them):

 [Misc]
   Rename file...
-  Edit stream comment chars for lexer

 [Jump]
   Jump to matching bracket
-  Scroll current line to screen center
+  Scroll current line to screen center/ top/ bottom

 [Insertion]
   Add indented line above
   Add indented line below
+  Align in lines by separator

+[Paste]
   Paste to first column
   Paste with indent above
   Paste with indent below
-  Align in lines by separator
+  Paste like Lazarus IDE

 [Find/Replace/Select]
   Find clipboard string: next
-  Find clipboard string: prev
+  Find clipboard string: previous
-  Replace all fragment as selected with clipboard value Copy word or [expression] or 'expression' without selection Replace word or [expression] or 'expression' with clip Expand selection to word or "expression" or (expression) Expand and Copy selection to word or "expression" or (expression)
+  Replace all occurences of selected string with clipboard value Copy word or [expression] or 'expression' without selection Replace word or [expression] or 'expression' with clipboard value Expand selection to word or "expression" or (expression) Expand and Copy selection to word or "expression" or (expression)